sofia-on-air/simulation-elte-2024/README.md

 6) NextDayRadiation method compare nutrients needed for alpha and delta (based on a condition given in a task) to choose what kind of radiation will affect for a next day.
 This method returns object type of radiation.
 7) Simulation method simulate n days of radiation for plants and print out the result of each day nutrients changes and if the plant still alive.

+# Application:
+Run the program and the program is asked for name of a file: